VC Glossary

 08- AcquisitionM&A Exit

 An acquisition is the purchase of a venture-backed company by another company, usually a strategic operator or a private equity firm.
-It is the most common venture exit by deal count, representing roughly 94% of VC-backed exit deals in 2024 per NVCA, with proceeds paid in cash, acquirer stock, or a mix.
+It is the most common venture exit by deal count, with proceeds paid in cash, acquirer stock, or a mix.

 - BuyoutLeveraged Buyout

-A buyout is an acquisition of a controlling stake in a company by a private equity firm, typically funded with a mix of equity and debt secured against the target's cash flows.
-PE leverage averaged about 36% of enterprise value in 2025 per Bain, well below the 50% norm a decade earlier, with debt around 4.9x EBITDA.
+A buyout is an acquisition of a controlling stake in a company by a private equity firm, typically funded with a mix of sponsor equity and debt secured against the target's cash flows.
+The target services the debt out of its own EBITDA after close.

 - Exit StrategyExit Plan

 An exit strategy is the investor's or company's plan for realizing returns from a venture investment.
 The four primary paths are IPO, strategic acquisition, financial buyout, and secondary sale.
-NVCA data for 2024 shows roughly 94% of VC exits by count went through M&A and 3.7% through IPO.
+M&A consistently dominates VC exits by count, while IPOs and large buyouts contribute most of the value when public-market windows are open.

 - IPOInitial Public Offering

-An IPO (initial public offering) is the first sale of a private company's shares to public investors on a stock exchange, executed through an SEC-registered S-1 filing in the US.
-It is the highest-multiple but lowest-frequency venture exit path, accounting for roughly 3.7% of VC-backed exit deal count in 2024 but about 42% of exit value.
+An IPO (initial public offering) is the first sale of a private company's shares to public investors on a stock exchange, executed through a registration statement filed with the relevant securities regulator.
+It is the highest-multiple but lowest-frequency venture exit path: it produces a small share of exits by count and a much larger share by dollar value.

 - MBOManagement Buyout